gm-stack/radioconsole/README.md

       host: 172.17.0.3         # Host to SSH to
       username: pi             # [Optional] Username, defaults to 'pi'
       port: 22                 # [Optional] SSH Port, defaults to 22
-      services:                # List of services, without the '.service' to tail logs for
+      services:                # List of services (without the '.service') to tail logs for
         - pat
         - ardopc
         - rigctld